Sciederrick/ai-chef/README.md

 ![screenshot](./screenshot.png)

+[Report with the results of the experiment and the different outputs of the AI chefs [here]](./gen-ai-output-report.pdf)

 # how to run

 - Choose a chef from the list.
 Choose by entering an integer corresponding to the chef